-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS The pharmacy network for the plan is the Prime Participating Network Locate a Prime Participating Network pharmacy at AlabamaBlue.com/ PrimeParticipatingPharmacyLocat or Maintenance drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply Prescription drugs (other than maintenance drugs) can be dispensed for up to a 30-day supply Some copays combined for diabetic supplies View the Source+Rx 1.0 list that 100% of the allowed amount, subject to the following copayments per prescription: Tier 1 drugs \$5 copayment Tier 2 drugs \$5 copayment Tier 3 drugs \$25 copayment Tier 4 drugs \$40 copayment Tier 5 (preferred specialty) drugs \$80 copayment Tier 6 (non-preferred specialty) drugs \$80 copayment Covered Insulin Products: \$99 maximum cost share per 30-day supply Not covered
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Retail Prescription Prepaid Drug Benefits 100% of the allowed amount, subject to the following copayments per prescription: Not covered One of the pharmacy network[s] for the plan is the Prime Participating Network Tier 1 drugs \$5 copayment AlabamaBlue.com/PrimeParticipatingPharmacyLocator Tier 2 drugs \$5 copayment Maintenance drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply Prescription drugs (other than maintenance drugs) can be dispensed for up to a 30-day supply Tier 3 drugs \$25 copayment Tier 4 drugs \$40 copayment Tier 5 (preferred specialty) drugs Some copayments combined for diabetic supplies View the Source+Rx 1.0 list that applies to the plan \$80 copayment Tier 6 (non-preferred specialty) drugs \$80 copayment at AlabamaBlue.com/2022Sour cePlu sRx1DrugList Covered Insulin Products: \$99 maximum cost share per 30-day supply 100% of the allowed Tiers 5 and 6 Specialty drugs can be dispensed for up to a 30-day supply.
+The only in-netw ork pharmacy for some Tiers 5 and 6 specialty drugs is the amount, subject to the following copayments Pharmacy Select Network.
+Go to AlabamaBlue.com/SelfAdministered SpecialtyDrugList for a list of these Tiers 5 and 6 specialty drugs] Some immunizations may be received from an in-network pharmacy that participates in the Pharmacy Vaccine Network.
+A list of the eligible vaccines these pharmacies may provide can be found at: AlabamaBlue.com/VaccineNet workDr ugList